geotools/geotools/docs/user/library/render/faq.rst

 Q: Why does my SVG external graphic display as a gray square?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GeoTools uses a plugable External Graphics factory system to render an icon (see :doc:`/library/render/icon` for more details) onto the screen.
+GeoTools uses a pluggable External Graphics factory system to render an icon (see :doc:`/library/render/icon` for more details) onto the screen.
 To render SVG files as icons it needs access to the SVGExternalGraphics factory which is included in the :doc:`/library/render/svg`.